 Of course I always try to promote great content from my friends that I’ve made online.
 But I also use Pinterest to find articles or blog posts by other people that I think will be helpful for my readers.
 I usually do this maybe once a week or every other week, when I have time.
 I then create language for the post (mainly thinking about Twitter) and use Evernote to create a post with the title of the post or something about the post, the link and the person’s username if I know it.
 I basically just create a huge running list of things to post in Evernote.

 Then whenever my Buffer is empty for Twitter, I go over here and just plug in the posts.
 I also use this for posts for Facebook.
 Easy peasy.
-If I’m out of new content to promote, I just recycle and repost content I’ve already posted.
+If I’m out of new content to promote and don’t have time to find new content, I just recycle and repost content I’ve already posted.
 Lots of my followers probably never saw the initial post and the blogger of course won’t mind repeat promotion.
 Win/win!

 Related Post: 10 Ways to Improve Your Blog in Less Than 10 Minutes